jiegec/ctf-writeups/2025-09-19-k17-ctf-2025/worsehelp.md

 print(f"{n = }")
 ```

-If we can make `r` small, then `d` will be small to.
+If we can make `r` small, then `d` will be small too.
 To make `r` small, try different possibilities of the equations below:

 ```
 a**2+b**2+3*a+3*b+a*b == 1*(2*a*b + 7)